Robustness of Sparse Recovery via $F$-minimization: A Topological Viewpoint: Applications: Tradeoffs between Robustness and Measurement Rate

 The proof of Corollary \ref{as} follows directly from the preceding discussion.
-Notice that $\beta$ characterizes the sparsity, which is determined by the nature of the signal; and $\gamma/\beta$ is the measurement rate, which is may be controlled by the designer.
-If we view $\beta$ as a fixed parameter, then Corollary \ref{as} can be interpreted as the tradeoff between measurement rate and robustness: there is phase transition point for $\gamma$ where $\ell_1$-minimization becomes robust; after $\gamma$ exceeds that point, the robustness constant $C$ may continue to drop, but no further qualitative changes may occur.
+Notice that $\beta$ characterizes the sparsity, which is determined by the nature of the signal; and $\frac{\gamma}{\beta}$ is the measurement rate, which is may be controlled by the designer.
+If we view $\beta$ as a fixed parameter, then Corollary \ref{as} can be interpreted as the tradeoff between measurement rate $\frac{\gamma}{\beta}$ and robustness $C$.
+Moreover there is phase transition point for $\gamma$ above which $\ell_1$-minimization becomes robust, and hence also guarantees exact recovery.